alex-unruh/backend-base/README.md

 # BACKEND BASE
-## Start Point to backend Rest API system builded with PHP (7.4+) and Laravel Framework (9.48.0)
+## Start Point to backend Rest API system builded with PHP (8.2+) and Laravel Framework (11)

 ### Features

 - Rest API's only.
 It has no visual interface
 - Complete CRUD with form request validation for users
 - First user record automatically created during migration
-- Thunder Client Collection available in root
+- Postman Collection available in root
 - Basic authentication configured to route api/login (to get token)
 - Sanctum authentication configured for all other routes (with bearer token)